cyclus/cyclus.github.com/source/cep/cep18.rst

 at a regional level, such as tariffs and sanctions.
 Constraints to cross-border trading can also be applied.
 For example, a region could place constraints on the total amount of a given commodity type that is able to flow into it or out of it into a different region.
-Such constraints could applied not only to bulk quantities of a commodity, but also to the quality of each commodity.
+Such constraints could be applied not only to bulk quantities of a commodity, but also to the quality of each commodity.
 Such a mechanism could be used to model interdiction of highly-enriched uranium transport, for example.

 .. image:: cep-0018-2.svg